Introduction

 Substrate Material

-The main material of the PCB, one that supplies the mechanical support and insulation.
-Traditionally, the substrate materials used to be fiberglass (FR-4), ceramic, and flexible materials such as polyimide in the case of flexible PCB.
+The PCB’s main material provides mechanical support and insulation.
+Common substrates include fiberglass (FR-4), ceramic, and flexible materials like polyimide for flexible PCBs.

 Conductive Traces